 A Better Life

-Sam-A, who trains at Evolve in Singapore, continued his success and created more history by winning the ONE Strawweight Kickboxing World Title – in his first kickboxing bout, no less – and the ONE Strawweight Muay Thai World Title.
+Sam-A, who trains at Evolve in Singapore, continued his success and created more history by winning the inaugural ONE Strawweight Kickboxing World Title – in his first kickboxing bout, no less – and, most recently, the inaugural ONE Strawweight Muay Thai World Title in February.

 However, he seems most proud of the way he has lifted his family out of poverty.